AqlaSolutions/runsharp/README.md

 # Aqla.RunSharp

+RunSharp is a runtime IL generator based on Reflection.Emit and IKVM which allows you to emit IL in a way similar to writing normal C# code.

+It's a layer above the standard .NET Reflection.Emit API, allowing to generate/compile dynamic code at runtime very quickly and efficiently (unlike using CodeDOM and invoking the C# compiler).

+The IKVM version has also an ability to emit NET 2.0 and .NET 4.0 assemblies (while running on, for example, .NET 3.0).

 It is a fork of RunSharp from Google Code: https://code.google.com/p/runsharp/

 - added IKVM support
 - examples converted to tests
 - added peverify checks
 - fixed multiple bugs

-RunSharp is a layer above the standard .NET Reflection.Emit API, allowing to generate/compile dynamic code at runtime very quickly and efficiently (unlike using CodeDOM and invoking the C# compiler).
-To the best of my knowledge, there is no such library available at the moment.

-The IKVM version has also an ability to emit .NET 3.0 and .NET 4.0 assemblies (while running on, for example, .NET 2.0).

 # Example